notavailable4u/my-first-js-app/README.md

 # Project Name: Pokemon Index (My First JS App)

 ## Project Description
 This is the first JavaScript app that I wrote.
 It was created as part of the curriculum for the Full Stack Web Development Program at [Career Foundry](https://careerfoundry.com/en/courses/become-a-web-developer/).

-This project, including this README document, is still a work-in-progress.
+## Project Requirements
++ Display data in Bootstrap list-group with btn class
++ Page must use Bootstrap navbar

+## Extra
+I also created version using Bootstrap Card class to display the data

 ## Skills Demonstrated
-+ Create basic UI pattern using Javascript
++ Create basic UI pattern using Javascript and Bootstrap 5
-+ Create Modal using HTML, CSS, and Javascript
++ Create Modal using Bootstrap 5 Library

 ## Projective Objective
 The objective of the project, as stated in Project Brief provided by Career Foundry, was: